Update 6 December 2013?

 Pagerank flows, and so can be manipulated, funnelled, blocked (with NoFollow) and screwed up.
 It is also possible for an internal page to have a higher PR than the home page.

 Google Pagerank is ‘donated’ to other pages and is shared by the number of outgoing links on the pages.
 In theory, you may get more Google Pagerank benefit from a Google Pagerank 3 page with only two outbound links than a Google Page Rank 5 page with hundreds of outbound links.
 As I have said I’ve also experienced sites go from anywhere from PR 0 to PR 7 in one update although in 2013 it’s MUCH MUCH HARDER to manipulate Pagerank.

-Google Pagerank 2013 is a recursive algorithm, with decay factored in, and probably pretty far removed from the original Google Pagerank paper created by Larry Page who it’s actually named after.
+Pagerank was a recursive algorithm, with decay factored in, and it’s probably pretty far removed today from the original Google Pagerank paper created by Larry Page, who it’s named after.

 Pagerank may be about whether you are in Google’s main index, or not in, and probably, a measure to gauge how often or how deep you can expect Googlebot to crawl your pages.
 It’s as simple as that from my observations.
 A high PR won’t rank above a low PR page just on Toolbar PR.
 In theory the good thing about a lot of Pagerank, is you can get a lot more pages into Google – that’s it.
 It does not improve rank – it only allows a page to rank, and perhaps MORE pages to rank.